-3.1.
-Recruitment and Selection Procedures
+3.1Recruitment and Selection Procedures

 All staff recruited to the School are subject to appropriate identity, qualification and health checks.
-References will be verified and enhanced Disclosure and Barring Service (DBS) and National College of Teachers & Leadership (TRA) prohibition from teaching list checks will normally be completed before staff commence their duties (See Appendix B: Safer Recruitment Procedures for further information).
+References will be verified and enhanced Disclosure and Barring Service (DBS) and National College of Teachers & Leadership (TRA) prohibition from teaching list checks will normally be completed before staff commence their duties.
 During recruitment, DBS certificates are checked but not retained by the School.